 Based on the experiences in the injured worker community, we expected to find a lot of unemployment and poverty, as well as a lot of bad health.
 And we did.
-Nearly 90% of the injured workers who answered the survey had full-time jobs when they were injured.
+Nearly 90% of the approximately 300 injured workers with a permanent disability who answered the survey had full-time jobs when they were injured.
 After injury, only 9% were working in full-time jobs...

 These two charts below (based on data from the ONIWG 2009 Poverty Survey) show the harsh economic reality that all too often follows a work-related injury:

 "Poverty in Motion" / Feb.
 2008 study by the Thunder Bay & District Injured Workers' Support Group.

 Check ongoing academic and participatory research (including RAACWI projects) and precarious work, for more information on the economic and social impacts on Ontario workers .

 Submissions on income security